George Borg Olivier: Private member (1939–1950)

 Borg Olivier played an active role in this election, addressing political meetings in various villages, such as Birkirkara and Bormla.
 He was one of the three party candidates, together with Mizzi and Mifsud, who made it to the Council of Government in 1939.
-The Nationalist members' line in the 1939 Council of Government was not obstructionist, however the three members believed that "the nation is mature, and quite mature from now to administer the government.
+The Nationalist members' line in the 1939 Council of Government was not obstructionist; the three members believed that "the nation is mature, and quite mature enough to administer the government.
 It has sufficient talent, sufficient capacity for work and sufficient patriotism."

 Borg Olivier was also chosen by Lieutenant governor William Dobbie as one of eight Protection Officers.
 Following the illegal internment and deportation of Maltese citizens, Borg Olivier offered a sustained opposition to the Council's deportations, talking at length and in many occasions against these actions, famously observing that:

 Unless we are told the reasons for these arrests, internments and deportations, we have all the right to believe that those persons are the victims of political hatred.

 The internees were returned to Malta in May 1945, and the three Nationalist members of the Council resigned in July, with the Nationalists refusing to participate in the 1945 elections.
 This was a protest against the imposition of non-administrative government.
 In 1947, Borġ Olivier was elected to the Legislative Assembly and was later Deputy Leader of the Opposition.
 The Boffa Government of 1947 was soon in crisis following Paul Boffa's disagreements with Dom Mintoff.